-We propose a graph total variation regularized softmax to model the words' concurrent relationship; that is, to impose a graph total variation on the original softmax.
-The total variation, proposed by Rudin, Osher, and Fatemi \shortcite{rudin1992nonlinear}, is a spatial regularity that penalizes signals with excessive and possibly spurious local detail, which has been widely applied in computer vision and signal processing \cite{lellmann2009convex,chambolle2010introduction,lellmann2011continuous,jia2019regularized}.
-Lellmann et al. \shortcite{lellmann2009convex,lellmann2011continuous} applied the total variation to multi-class image labeling.
-Jia et al. \shortcite{jia2019regularized} proposed a 2D total variation regularized U-net for image segmentation.
+To model the concurrent relationships among words, we propose a GTV-regularized \texttt{softmax} function where GTV characterizes the corpus-specific knowledge and improves the local fluency in text generation.
+In contrast, the total variation (TV), proposed by \citeA{rudin1992nonlinear}, is a spatial regularity that penalizes signals with excessive and possibly spurious local detail, which has been widely applied in computer vision and signal processing \cite{lellmann2009convex,chambolle2010introduction,jia2019regularized,lellmann2011continuous}.
+For example, \citeA{lellmann2009convex} and \citeA{lellmann2011continuous} applied TV to multi-class image labeling, and \citeA{jia2019regularized} proposed a 2D TV-regularized U-net for image segmentation.

-In signal processing, to meet the demand of signals with irregular structures, such as the social network, citation, and biological mechanisms, graphical techniques for signal processing have been proposed.
-Chen et al. \shortcite{chen2014signal,chen2015signal} extended the graphical signal recovery technique to matrix completion \cite{liu2016manifold}.
-In their work, a total variation over a graph is imposed on the object of matrix completion.
-Ahmed, Dare, and Boudraa \shortcite{ahmed2017graph} investigated the relevance of total variation and graph energy in their work of graph signals classification.
-They concluded that the total variation is a compact and informative attribute for efficient graph discrimination while the graph energy aims to quantify the complexity of the graph structure.
-Raguet and Landrieu \shortcite{raguet2018cut} extended the cut-pursuit algorithm to the graph total variation regularization of functions with a separable nondifferentiable part.
+The use of graphical techniques for signal processing has become increasingly popular in dealing with signals that have irregular structures, such as biological mechanisms, social networks, and citation networks.
+Recent studies by \citeA{chen2014signal} and \shortciteA{chen2015signal} have extended graphical signal recovery techniques to matrix completion \shortcite{liu2016manifold} and semi-supervised learning \shortcite{lv2022ssl}, where TV over a graph is imposed on the object of matrix completion.
+Through investigation of the relevance of TV and graph energy in graph signal classification, \citeA{ahmed2017graph} found that TV is a compact and informative attribute for efficient graph discrimination while graph energy aims to quantify the complexity of the graph structure.
+These findings have important implications for understanding the relationship between signal processing and the underlying graph structure.
+In a related study, \citeA{raguet2018cut} extended the cut-pursuit algorithm to the GTV regularization of functions with a separable nondifferentiable part.

-Most of the existing studies on graph total variation only focus on the undirected graphs.
-Recently, directed graphs attract more attention recently \cite{shi2019skeleton}.
-For text generation, the concurrent word relationship is directed and weighted, which motivates us to derive total variation over a weighted directed graph.
+Many existing works on GTV are focused on undirected graphs, while there has been increasing interest in directed graphs \shortcite{shi2019skeleton}.
+In the context of text generation, the relationships between concurrent words are directed and weighted, which has motivated researchers to derive GTV over a weighted directed graph.